seedstack-addons/spring-bridge/transactions.md

         weight: 20
 ---

-When using Spring framework along SeedStack, you might need to trigger transactions accross framework boundaries.
-The Spring bridge add-on provides a solution that goes both ways and lets you choose beteween either:
+When using Spring framework along SeedStack, you might need to trigger transactions across framework boundaries.<!--more-->

+The Spring bridge add-on provides a solution that goes both ways and lets you choose between either:

 * Managing Spring transactions from Seed code,
 * Managing Seed transactions from Spring code.